Who Is Ariana Grande?

 Bombing at Dangerous Woman Tour

 In 2017 Grande performed the title track for the soundtrack of the live action movie Beauty and the Beast.
 In February of that year, she began her Dangerous Woman tour across North America and then Europe.
 On May 22, 2017, tragedy struck after Grande finished a concert in Manchester, England and a suicide bomber detonated a bomb at the exit of the concert hall, killing 22 people and wounding 116, including many young adults and children.
 "All acts of terrorism are cowardly... but this attack stands out for its appalling sickening cowardice, deliberately targeting innocent, defenseless children and young people who should have been enjoying one of the most memorable nights of their lives," British Prime Minister Theresa May said after the attack.

 The pop star responded to the horrific act on Twitter.

 Less than a day after the attack, Grande suspended her Dangerous Woman tour.
-She returned to Manchester 13 days after the attack to perform a benefit concert on June 4 for the bombing victims, enlisting friends and fellow superstars to perform including Miley Cyrus, Katy Perry, Justin Bieber, Liam Gallagher, Chris Martin, and Pharrell Williams.
+She returned to Manchester 13 days after the attack to perform a benefit concert on June 4 for the bombing victims, enlisting friends and fellow superstars to perform including Bieber, Cyrus, Katy Perry, Liam Gallagher, Chris Martin, and Pharrell Williams.
 Before the concert, Grande visited fans who had been injured in the attack, and she also offered 14,000 free tickets to people who had been at the May 22 concert.

 Grande resumed her tour on June 7th in Paris, posting in Instagram: "First show back tonight.
 Thinking of our angels every step of the way.
 I love you with all my heart.
 Grateful for and incredibly proud of my band, dancers and entire crew.
 I love you.
 I love you."